micro-webapps/micro-webapps/README.md

 Web applications are running in separate containers using the Kubernetes, Openshift, Docker or another container environment.
 When started, the web application publishes its webserver related configuration into some shared storage.
 This can be Kubernetes or Openshift API-server or for example the Docker shared volume.

-The webserver configuration published by the web application is in the webserver-independent [webconfig-spec](https://github.com/hanzz/micro-webapps/blob/master/webconfig-spec/README.md) JSON format.
+The webserver configuration published by the web application is in the webserver-independent [webconf-spec](https://github.com/hanzz/micro-webapps/blob/master/webconf-spec/README.md) JSON format.
 This has multiple benefits:

 - The developer of the web application writes single webserver configuration file and can be sure it will work with all the frontend webservers.
 - The deployer of the web application can use whatever frontend webserver he wants.
 - When the new webserver is created, the web applications do not have to be changed.
-There only have to exist the webconfig-spec loader plugin for the webserver.
+There only have to exist the webconf-spec loader plugin for the webserver.

 When the webserver configuration is published in the shared storage, the frontend webserver detects it and reload its configuration to reflect the configuration of newly added web application.
 This allows transparent changes in the served applications and virtualhost.